 - 0 travel and living costs.

-- It’s the perfect job if you love physical performance required jobs.
+- Tree planting job is the perfect job if you love physical performance required jobs.

 - Sharing living room with complete strangers for a whole summer.